Commentary

 What now?

-In the last few months, I’ve read numerous online commentators from across the political spectrum who assert that if so-and-so wins the election, it will be the end of our republic as we know it.
+In the past few months, I’ve read numerous online commentators from across the political spectrum who assert that if so-and-so wins the election, it will be the end of our republic as we know it.
 Friends and family members have said the same, and I myself have at times echoed that sentiment.

 Then came my wake-up call as to how misguided that attitude is.

-Those who live by the fixed mindset believe our gifts and talents are deep-seated, that we are either smart or we aren’t, that success or failure depend more on our innate abilities and less on effort and self-improvement.
+Those who live by the fixed mindset believe that our gifts and talents are deep-seated, that we are either smart or we aren’t, that success and failure depend more on our innate abilities and less on effort and self-improvement.
 According to Dweck, this mindset breeds stagnation and failure.
 The child who is repeatedly told by her parents and coaches that she has a gift for gymnastics may indeed possess talent, but without practice and constant work, her talent will likely wilt in the face of stiff competition.
-The husband and wife who believe a happy marriage can be achieved without effort will probably end up unhappy.
+The husband and wife who believe that a happy marriage can be achieved without effort will probably end up unhappy.

 Those with a growth mindset, however, see difficulties as springboards for improvement, obstacles to be overcome by dint of hard work, grit, and creative thinking.
 If they possess a certain talent, they understand that developing it to its fullest potential requires constantly honing one’s skills.